 What’s the best way to clean up mold after a flood if you’ve got asthma related to a mold allergy?
-Our expert offers 5 tips.
+Our expert offers five tips.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“Mold can be a cause of serious complications for patients with asthma,” says David Lang, MD, who leads the Department of Allergy and Clinical Immunology in Cleveland Clinic’s Respiratory Institute.
+“Mold can be a cause of serious complications for patients with asthma,” says allergist-immunologist David Lang, MD.
 “It can result in increased symptoms and greater reliance on medications, and even flares of asthma which could require emergency department management or hospitalization.”